Jennie Goodwin

 Jennifer Goodwin (born c.
 1945) is a New Zealand journalist, television newsreader and continuity announcer.
 On Monday 30 June 1975 she became a news presenter on the newly launched TV-2, making her New Zealand's first female television newsreader, and the first woman within the Commonwealth of Nations to present a prime time news programme.
 Prior to her work at TV-2, Goodwin worked in radio before moving into television in the 1960s, where she initially worked as a continuity announcer.
 In 2009 she was one of several former TVNZ presenters to return to the station to celebrate 40 years of television network news in New Zealand.

+In 2025 she was presented with a Scroll of Honour from the Variety Artists Club of New Zealand for her notable contributions as a respected journalist, television newsreader and presenter.